-39For a formal statement and proof, see the proof of Proposition 3.
+&lt;sup>42For a formal statement and proof, see the proof of Proposition 3.

-40Note that the MPC that we use in Figure 5 is estimated using unemployment as the identifying shock, and therefore captures the consumption response to a potentially persistent shock.
+&lt;sup>43Note that the MPC that we use in Figure 6 is estimated using unemployment as the identifying shock, and therefore captures the consumption response to a potentially persistent shock.
 The MPC that is better suited for the analysis of fiscal policy would be the MPC out of a transitory shock.
-If the MPC out of these two shocks are highly correlated across demographic groups, this difference should be less important for the question of which demographic groups to target.
-While it is hard to test this explicitly, the cross-demographic patterns in MPCs that we utilize here have a correlation of above 0.5 with self-reported MPCs from survey data (Jappelli and Pistaferri, 2014) and have similar patterns as those in response to tax rebates (Parker et al., 2013).
+If the MPC out of these two shocks are highly correlated across demographic groups, this difference should be less important for the question of which are irrelevant.
+The social planner simply needs to know the distribution of households MPCs to design policy that maximizes aggregate consumption.

-Fig. 5.
-Left: the effectiveness of targeting transfer stimulus by household MPCs.
-Right: the effectiveness of targeting government purchases stimulus by the average MPC of workers in each industry-region pair.
+Fig. 6.
+Left: the effectiveness of targeting transfer stimulus, as measured by the transfers multiplier, by household MPCs at the level of demographic-region pairs.
+Right: the effectiveness of targeting government purchases stimulus, as measured by the purchases multiplier, by the average MPC of workers at the level of industry-region pairs.

-the direction of household spending, it does rely on an understanding of the structure of production - through the input-output network and labor rationing.
+By contrast, the right panel shows that it is not sufficient to target the sectors employing the highest MPC workers - while there is a positive relationship between the MPC of a sector's employees and the purchases multiplier in a sector, the correlation is well below 1.
+Rather, maximally expansionary purchases policy targets those sectors such that when their production expands, accounting for the intermediates goods they use and the intermediates used by the producers of those intermediates and so on, the resulting change in labor income ends up in the hands of the highest MPC agents.
+While this requires no knowledge of the direction of household spending, it does rely on an understanding of the structure of production - through the input-output network and labor rationing.
 The planner must work out the final labor income consequences of their spending and target according to the MPC of the workers receiving that terminal labor income.
 This echoes results in Baqaee (2015), which emphasizes the need to adjust labor shares for the input-output structure of production.
-This difference is quantitatively important; the right panel of Figure 5 shows how naively targeting sectors employing the highest MPC workers is effective but leaves much of the gains from targeting on the table.
+This difference is quantitatively important; the right panel of Figure 6 shows how naively targeting sectors employing the highest MPC workers is effective but leaves much of the gains from targeting on the table.